Youssefb89/HopIn/README.md

 ## 8. Recommended testing order

-This is the order we would personally test:
+This is the order our group would test:

-1. switch users from the navbar
+1. sign up or log in
 2. update profile page
 3. update vehicle page
 4. add a few rides